An impactful job interview thank-you email can be the difference between landing the job or continuing the search.

 Use professional language.
 Stay away from slang and profanity.

 Be concise.
-Don’t rewrite your resume in the thank-you note.
+Don't rewrite your cover letter or resume in the thank-you note.

 Include any specific discussion or reference that helps the hiring manager remember you.